CITI Training FAQ List

 9. Who can I contact for questions or help?

-Feel free to contact the IRB office at extension 1527 or stop by the office in AD250 or you can email the IRB administrator Elizabeth Parsons.
+Feel free to contact the IRB office at extension 1527 or stop by the office in AD250 or you can email the IRB Administrator.
 Questions and comments are welcome and we are looking for feedback on the program.

 10. I’ve already taken CITI training at another university.
 Do I need to take it again?